Kaifeng-Gao/Llama-7b-HPC/README.md

 ## Fine-tuned Model Download

 1. Download the fine-tuned model from [Google Drive](https://drive.google.com/drive/folders/1Ecwuyi4hDanGvvkSlOUgvCH-ULjkojC1?usp=sharing).
-2. Modify its path according to the [Finetuning Configuration Guide](#finetuning-configuration-guide) in this README.
+2. Modify its path according to the [Finetuning Configuration](#finetuning-configuration).
 Ensure the `new_model` is in the correct directory as specified.

 # Configuration Guide